 - PA State Police Officer (Students must complete at least 60 credits of collegiate work.
-Students wishing to pursue a regional policy academy ACT 120 certification may do so prior to or after obtaining a college degree.)

-- Security Officer

-- Victim Advocacy Counselor or Victim Services Trainee

-- Probation Officer Trainee

-- Corrections Officer Trainee
+Students wishing to pursue a regional policy academy ACT 120 certification may do so prior to or after obtaining a college degree.) - PA Police Academies (If a student chooses to attend Penn Highlands after completing their Police Academy training (Municipal or State), a total of 24 credits will be applied toward their Criminal Justice A.A.S. degree. - Security Officer - Victim Advocacy Counselor or Victim Services Trainee - Probation Officer Trainee - Corrections Officer Trainee

 - Institutional Parole Assistant

 - DCNR (Dept. of Conservation and Natural Resources) Ranger Trainee

 - Specialized Law Enforcement Instructor (Permanent, Part-time Employment)

 - Evidence Technician

 - Youth Detention Counselor

 - Legal Assistant

 - Crime Statistics Analyst

 - Insurance Investigator

 - Retail Loss Prevention

 - Define the major concepts, theoretical perspectives of the criminal justice system (courts, criminal law, criminal procedures, and the adult and juvenile justice systems), and history as they relate to the disciplines of sociology and criminology. - Identify and analyze emerging trends (deviance, victimology, punishment, etc.) in the criminal justice field through research and statistical data. - Introduce strategies for working with diverse populations by recognizing and developing skills such as ethical standards, leadership principles, and legal practices in law enforcement, the judicial system, and corrections.
-Apply skills and knowledge working with diverse populations in law enforcement, corrections, probation and parole. - Link skills and knowledge necessary for entry level employment in one of the three components of the criminal justice field (law enforcement, judicial system, and corrections).
-Communicate and apply fundamental ethical, management, leadership, and legal guidelines (e.g., Constitutional law) which govern the field of Criminal Justice.
+Apply skills and knowledge working with diverse populations in law enforcement, corrections, probation, and parole. - Link skills and knowledge necessary for entry-level employment in one of the three components of the criminal justice field (law enforcement, the judicial system, and corrections).
+Communicate and apply fundamental ethical, management, leadership, and legal guidelines (e.g., Constitutional law) that govern the field of Criminal Justice.